Alabama Anglers Can Depend on the Redfish Bite

 Because of Alabama’s fertile estuaries and bays, redfish are everywhere.
 And they’re biting.

-Inshore anglers in Alabama have experienced an unusually spotty speckled trout bite this summer.
-Fortunately, one species has become a beacon of consistency during the summer heat – the drag-stripping, test-your-tackle redfish, especially those that reach the bull designation.
+One species of fish has become a beacon of consistency during the summer heat – the drag-stripping, test-your-tackle redfish, especially those that reach the bull designation.

 Alabama’s saltwater fishing regulations set a slot limit on redfish of 16 to 26 inches with a daily bag limit of three fish.
 Anglers can keep one fish longer than 26 inches per day to allow for a potential state record fish.
 However, those larger reds, called bulls, are not good table fare.